Commercial Projects by Market Sector

 AMLI Fountain Place, a new 45-story luxury residential high-rise in the Dallas Arts District, the city’s vibrant epicenter of creativity and culture.
 It was designed for LEED Gold® certification and is the tallest building to be constructed in downtown Dallas in more than 30 years.
 AMLI Fountain Place is precisely where I.M.
 Pei and Associates originally planned for a 2nd tower over 30 years ago.

-This 41-storey residential building set in the heart of the Dallas Arts District embraces the neighborhoods rich assortment of cultural destinations, including the adjacent Nasher Sculpture Center and Meyerson Symphony Center.
-Atelier Flora occupies the district’s final piece of undeveloped real estate.
-Inside the building will be 364 luxury residential units and 52 mixed income artists’ lofts, including 43 affordable artist residences.
-The project also comes with a sizeable dose of retail, approximately 15,000 square feet in total, plus gallery space and 553 parking spaces.
+Atelier is a 41-story residential building set in the heart of the Dallas Arts District that embraces the neighborhood’s rich assortment of cultural destinations, including the adjacent Nasher Sculpture Center and Meyerson Symphony Center.
+Atelier occupies the district’s final piece of undeveloped real estate.
+Inside the building will be 364 luxury residential units and 52 mixed-income artists’ lofts, including 43 affordable artist residences, and 553 parking spaces.

 The Independent a residential skyscraper is the tallest building in Austin, Texas.
 It contains 58 floors, 370 condos, and it has been nicknamed the “Jenga Tower”, and the “Tetris Tower.”
 Each of the four tiers offers a unique mix of residences, including one, two, and three-bedroom units.
 Each floor plan within the condo community is highly optimized with more than twenty different floor plans to choose from.
 Many of the residences also offer protected views of Lady Bird Lake, and the Hill Country.

 The 9th floor contains amenities such as a heated pool, club room, playground, and dog park, while the 34th floor contains a fitness center, yoga deck, and an outdoor lounge.